CAIDA/pyipmeta/README.md

 ### Netacuity
-In order to use netacuity for IP geolocation, you just need to change the provider name from "maxmind" to "neacuity" and follow the instructions listed above.
+In order to use netacuity for IP geolocation, you just need to change the provider name from "maxmind" to "netacq-edge" and follow the instructions listed above.